 hadn’t been opened, so when the letter arrives at its destination, the

-precaution to protect the letter from undue wear and tear, since if the seal
+precautions to protect the letter from undue wear and tear, since if the seal

-usually by death.
+were accidentally broken the carrier would be held responsible.
 The same concept applies with the seal of the Holy Spirit.

-one that talks about predestination and the seal of the Holy Spirit as a
+Many people who believe in eternal security read this chapter that speaks of predestination and the seal of the Holy Spirit as a

-salvation based on those two counts, but a better way of putting it is that we
+their salvation, but a better way of putting it is that we

 (205c) Salvation